 Who was Bertha Wilson?

-Bertha Wilson was a sincere person who was concerned with helping others.
-She was at the very young age of 15 when the Great Depression hit in 1929.
-With hard times upon our country, jobs and money were hard to find.
-Bertha knew the importance of education and did very well in high school.
-When there was no electric in her family's house, she used kerosene to light her study.
-Her journey through life landed her in a course learning stenography and eventually she was hired by the Bureau of Unemployment.
-Through over twenty years of service Bertha found jobs for more people than anyone else in Lancaster.
-She was frugal with her money but was very generous in giving to her church.
+Although very little is known about Bertha Wilson, she was a young lady, roughly the age of 15, during the Great Depression in 1929.
+With hard times upon our country, jobs and money were difficult to find.
+She knew the importance of school, did very well in high school, and was concerned with helping others.
+Her journey through life landed her in a course learning stenography, and eventually she was hired by the Bureau of Unemployment.
+Through over twenty years of service, Bertha found jobs for more people than anyone else in Lancaster.
+She was frugal with her money yet was very generous in giving to her church.
 In her later years, Bertha set up a trust for people who had very little.
-Through the memory of Bertha, and her generosity, a scholarship was set up to help 4-H'ers with camp costs.
+Through the memory of Bertha, and her generosity, a scholarship was set up to assist 4-H'ers with camp costs.
+The trust believes that every kid should experience camp and cost should never be a deterrent.
+The goal of this campership is for as many kids to attend camp as possible.